pixelastic/landscapes-data/README.md

 # landscapes-data

+> **⚠️ ARCHIVED**: This repository has been archived.
+The underlying Reddit API is no longer available, making data collection impossible.
+The last data update was on January 19, 2023.
+No further updates or maintenance will be performed.

+## Archive Information

+- **Archived Date**: October 19, 2025
+- **Last Data Update**: January 19, 2023
+- **Reason**: Deprecated dependency (reddinx) and Reddit API no longer accessible
+- **Status**: Read-only, no PRs or issues will be addressed

+The website continues to display the frozen data snapshot for historical reference.

+---

 This repository holds the code updating the data behind the [https://projects.pixelastic.com/landscapes/][1] website.
 The data is crawled daily from reddit using [reddinx][2] and [on-circle][7], then pushed to [Algolia][3].